Damn! those Sneakers

 Fortunately, we can make things a bit easy for you.
 We've put together a Know your Sneakers guide to getting you going:

 Essential Sneakers – These are your traditional Converse, Vans, etc., types.
 Sometimes they come in leather, but they're typically found in canvas and primary colors.
 On the whole, they're generally affordable and easy to wear/maintain.

 Refined Luxury Sneakers – They might bear a resemblance to the essential sneakers.
 However, they're more expensive and often made from suede or leather by brands like Tom Ford, Lanvin, Saint Laurent * King's.
 These are not something you take to a music festival.

 Traditional Sports Sneakers – Think Nike Air Max 90, Asics, Tiger, and other forms of old school sports greatness.

 Current Sports Sneakers – Again, these are your Nike, Adidas, and Puma brands, but with modern styling and shapes.

 High-fashion Sneakers – These are the work of brands like Givenchy, Christian Louboutin, Maison Martin Margiela, Diemme and even Giuseppe Zanotti.
 They're loud and intended to grab attention.

 High Tech – This particular group may not be universally recognized yet, but in the underground, it's known as "High Tech."
 This category for the likes of Rick Owens and similar designers who are driving the limits of sneaker design.

-I will focus my attention on the Luxury Refined Sneakers as we have just introduced this line in our Ready to Wear collection and also provide a whole of choices in the MADE TO ORDER section.
+I will focus my attention on the Luxury Refined Sneakers as we have just introduced this line in our Ready to Wear collection and also provide a whole of choices in the SHOE STUDIO section.